-A report on the highlights of the financial performance of the Corporation for the year ended December 31, 2023 will be presented to the Stockholders.
-A summary of the Corporation's performance for the year is also provided in the "Management Discussion and Analysis of Operating Performance and Financial Condition" section on page 31 hereof.
+A report on the highlights of the financial performance of the Corporation for the year ended December 31, 2024 will be presented to the Stockholders.
+A summary of the Corporation's performance for the year is also provided in the "Management Discussion and Analysis of Operating Performance and Financial Condition" section on page 33 hereof.

 The Corporation's Audited Financial Statements, for which the external auditors have issued an unqualified opinion, have likewise been reviewed by the Audit Committee and the Board of Directors.
-A summary of the 2023 AFS shall also be presented to the Stockholders.
+A summary of the 2024 financial results shall also be presented to the Stockholders.